IGNW/invoque/README.md

 #### Tips:
-* Although you likely could, we suggest storing common service dependencies in a separate repo and publishing them to npm.
+* Although you likely could co-locate shared dependencies between deployment units, we suggest storing common service dependencies in a separate repo and publishing them to npm.
 * You can use the created `Dockerfile` along with `docker-compose` to bring up dependent servcies, local aws, pubsub, database etc.
+* More examples and articles to come soon as we build out beyond POC!

 ## Roadmap
- * Google Cloud Functions Deploy Tools
- * Google Run Deploy Tools
- * Google Cloud Function event trigger handler tooling (dev server)
+ * Google Cloud Function Trigger Option
- * AWS Lambda/Azure/Hybrid Deploy (Terrraform?)
+ * Support for AWS Lambda/Azure Functions/Now.sh
- * CI/CD Tooling
+ * CI/CD Tooling Via Git Diff/Other mechanism
- * Advanced Routing(?)

 ## Credit

-The idea for invoque was partically inspired by the [Google Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs)
+The idea for invoque was in partly inspired by the [Google Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs)